tjma2001/message-client/README.md

 ```

 As you can see, two interfaces are provided.
 Tell and Ask.
 Tell is for fire and forget requests.
 Ask is when you wish to communicate with a service and want a reply back.
 Ask returns a promise.

+## Notes

+* Don't worry about message compression.
+All messages are compressed with MessagePack.
+* Be careful of long running or slow Ask calls.
+For now the library will timeout after 30 seconds and reject the promise.
+Make sure you handle all rejected promises